witq/PHP-Vagrant-Box/readme.md

-# Vagrant/Puppet setup for Symfony 2 projects
+# Vagrant/Puppet setup for PHP (Symfony 2, other) projects

 ## Setup